 Infection Control Information

-The Infection Control Code of Practice can be viewed here.
+The Infection Control Code of Practice can be viewed here (PDF, 15KB)

-Our 2016 annual statement by the Infection Prevention and Control lead can be viewed here.
+Our 2016 annual statement by the Infection Prevention and Control lead can be viewed here (PDF, 5KB)

 Care Quality Commission

 Our practice is inspected by the Care Quality Commission (CQC) to ensure we are meeting essential standards of quality and safety.
-A summary of the results of the latest checks carried out by the CQC in August 2014 is available here.
+A summary of the results of the latest checks carried out by the CQC in 2016 is available online.